Valereon/JavaGame/README.md

 # JavaGame
- java game i made in my free time
+a java text adventure game that i am making in my free time